 Prior to being hospitalized or receiving certain other medical services or supplies, there are certain precertification procedures that must be followed.
+Note: emergency care services do not require precertification.

 You or a member of your family, a hospital staff member, or the attending physician, must notify Aetna to precertify the admission or medical services and expenses prior to receiving any of the services or supplies that require precertification under the medical plan.
 To obtain precertification, call Aetna at the telephone number listed on your ID card in accordance with the following timelines: